openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 The general approach for sharing data between Inference Engine and media/graphics APIs like Intel&reg; Media Server Studio (Intel&reg; MSS) is based on sharing the *system* memory.
 That is, in your code, you should map or copy the data from the API to the CPU address space first.

-For Intel MSS, it is recommended to perform a viable pre-processing, for example, crop/resize, and then convert to RGB again with the [Video Processing Procedures (VPP)](https://software.intel.com/en-us/node/696108).
+For Intel® Media SDK, it is recommended to perform a viable pre-processing, for example, crop/resize, and then convert to RGB again with the [Video Processing Procedures (VPP)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onevpl.htm).
 Then lock the result and create an Inference Engine blob on top of that.
-The resulting pointer can be used for the `SetBlob`:
+The resulting pointer can be used for `SetBlob`:

 @snippet snippets/dldt_optimization_guide2.cpp part2

-**WARNING**: The `InferenceEngine::NHWC` layout is not supported natively by most InferenceEngine plugins so internal conversion might happen.
+Using the `InferenceEngine::NHWC` layout:

 @snippet snippets/dldt_optimization_guide3.cpp part3

-Alternatively, you can use RGBP (planar RGB) output from Intel MSS.
-This allows to wrap the (locked) result as regular NCHW which is generally friendly for most plugins (unlike NHWC).
-Then you can use it with `SetBlob` just like in previous example:
+Alternatively, you can use an RGBP (planar RGB) output from Intel® Media SDK.
+This allows you to wrap the (locked) result as regular NCHW.
+Then you can use it with `SetBlob` just like in the previous example:

 @snippet snippets/dldt_optimization_guide4.cpp part4

-The only downside of this approach is that VPP conversion to RGBP is not hardware accelerated (and performed on the GPU EUs).
-Also, it is available only on LInux.

 ### OpenCV* Interoperability Example <a name="opencv-interoperability"></a>